nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 To ask a question please use [Github Discussions](https://github.com/nginxinc/nginx-kubernetes-gateway/discussions).

-You can also join our [Community Slack](https://community.nginx.org/joinslack) which has a wider NGINX audience.
+[NGINX Community Slack](https://community.nginx.org/joinslack) has a dedicated channel for this project -- `#nginx-kubernetes-gateway`.

 Please reserve GitHub issues for feature requests and bugs rather than general questions.